A Digital Nomad’s Guide to Berlin

 Otherwise, Reddit is a fantastic resource for learning more about living in Berlin.
 The Berlin sub-reddit has a great wiki with answers to almost anything you could want to know.
 And if not, there’s quite a friendly community who are happy to answer questions not answered in the wiki.

-Want more ideas for ways to make money as a digital nomad?
-Check out my interview series with all kinds of digital nomadsΒ and get more ways to work and travel here.Β
+If you want more ideas for ways to make money as a digital nomad check out my interview series with all kinds of digital nomads.
+And if you’re also considering Portugal check out this digital nomad guide to Lisbon.

 Related posts